-Input Configuration At- tribute Туре Meaning oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr or CMYK) will return unaltered pixel values (versus the default OIIO behavior of automatically converting to RGB).
+Input Configuration At- tribute Туре Meaning oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr or CMYK) will return unaltered pixel values (versus the de- fault OIIO behavior of automatically converting to RGB). oiio:UnassociatedAlph a int If nonzero, will leave alpha unassociated (versus the default of pre- multiplying color channels by alpha if the alpha channel is unassoci- ated). oiio:ioproxy ptr Pointer to a Filesystem:: IOProxy that will handle the I/O, for example by reading from memory rather than the file system.

 Currently, the PSD format reader supports color modes RGB, CMYK, multichannel, grayscale, indexed, and bitmap.
-It does NOT currenty support Lab or duotone modes.
+It does NOT currently support Lab or duotone modes.